15 Amazing and Free things to Do in Anchorage

 Music abounds in the summertime with Music in the Park.
-At noon on Wednesdays and Fridays, local musicians play at Peratrovich Park next to the Anchorage Visitor Center’s log cabin located downtown .
+At noon on Wednesdays, local musicians play at Peratrovich Park next to the Anchorage Visitor Center’s log cabin located downtown .

-Anchorage gets its art on the first Friday of every month.
-Galleries and coffee shops open up to share wonderful art by locals and non-locals alike.
-Check out the Anchorage Press for listings of what’s showing where this month.
+Anchorage art spills out into streets on the first Friday of every month.
+Galleries and coffee shops open up to share various mediums of art by locals and non-locals alike.
+Check out Visit Anchorage for listings of what’s showing where and when.

 Mix with the Locals

-Every summer weekend, 300 vendors take over 7 acres of downtown Anchorage to sell everything from produce to exotic goods at the Anchorage Market and Festival.
-The goods aren’t free, but the people watching is, and it’s not to be missed.
+Every summer weekend, 300 vendors take over seven acres of downtown Anchorage to sell everything from produce to pictures to Alaska Native handmade pieces at the Anchorage Market.
+The goods aren’t free, but the window shopping is, and it’s not to be missed.

 13. Alyeska Roundhouse Museum

 Billed as Alaska’s only mountaintop museum, the Alyeska Roundhouse Museum features spectacular panoramic views.
 The museum is a quick 40 miles south of Anchorage.
 You do have to take the aerial tram at Alyeska Resort to visit, but on a clear day the trip is totally worth it!

 14. Potter Marsh Bird Sanctuary